-Be it for availability or because I like to read things in the original, if I can, most of what I read about mindfulness and psychology is in English.
+Be it for availability or because I like to read things in the original, if I can.
+And most of what I read about mindfulness and psychology is in English.
 Which makes it easier to write in English just because I don’t have to look up the vocabulary.

 Vanity & Reach: Audiences